googlearchive/workbox-microsite/src/_examples/index.md

 ## Lower Level Modules

-As an alternative to using the full `workbox-sw` library, you can use these smaller, standalone modules into your service worker.
+As an alternative to using the full `workbox-sw` library, you can use these smaller, standalone modules in your service worker.

 <ul class="example-index__lower-level-modules-list">
 {% for example in site.examples %}